Sprouls2/USASpending-Issue-Tracker/README.md

 # USASpending.gov Issue Tracker Community Guidelines

+## Update: 5/7/15
+Sample delta archive files are now [available for your testing and validation](deltaarchive.md "delta file testing instructions").

+## Guidelines
 Thank you for taking the time to report your issue.
 To get started, click the green “new issue” button.
 When reporting an issue, please keep the following in mind:

 - Check existing issues first.
 Look through the open and closed issues to see if what you’re experiencing has been addressed already.